pypa/packaging.python.org/source/overview.rst

 lightweight images, using a relatively modern arrangement often referred to as `operating-system-level virtualization
 <https://en.wikipedia.org/wiki/Operating-system-level_virtualization>`_,
-or containerization for short.
+or *containerization*.

-As this level is packaging whole OS filesystems, techniques are mostly Python agnostic.
+These techniques are mostly Python agnostic, because they package whole OS filesystems, not just Python or Python packages.

 Adoption is most extensive among Linux servers, where the technology originated and where the technologies below work best: